dudekowsky/guitardocs/master_of_puppets.md

 Awesome right?
 If you look closely, not so perfect, but still kinda ok.
 However, that is the point: You can and should take as much advise from much better players than me as you can, but as an intermediate player, you still feel kinda alone.
 You might think "Yeah, he's talking like that because he plays since forever" or "That guy is so good, he cannot even remember anymore being not so good" or "Something is missing, I am doing exactly that but still not getting results".
 If you are reading this, you are a guitar journeyman (or journeywoman, if you prefer).
 These are your lonely years of travel, where you go from town to town and learn the trade you want to master.
 However, you might not see it, but we are legion!
 We are in your town, we are the ones you might not expect to play the guitar (I hear that one all the time), and if we work together, maybe we can help each other improve.

-So without further ado, what happened in the last 4 weeks?
+So without further ado, what happened in the last 4 weeks, apart from me buying a new guitar?
 Let me tell you what I found out:

 ## Pick it like Hetfield
 Well, first of all, if you didn't already know, James Hetfield is the god of downpicking.
 It's not that I say that.
 Dimebag Darrell said that.
 A lot of people much better than you and me combined said that.
 And it is true.
 And this in itself would be a fully working argument on why you should downpick Metallica songs.